shalvah/burns/README.md

     referrer: 'burns@cmburns.evil',
 });
 ```
+This object will be passed as an argument to the handler method.

 ### Using a Default Listener
 You may also specify a `defaultListener`.
 Burns will call this listener's handler (`on{EventName}` if it exists, otherwise `handle`) only if you have not registered any listener for that event.
 For instance, in the code snippet below: